Hong Kong Departure Tax Refund: Eligibility and Application Guide

 Hong Kong Airport Departure Tax Refund Manual Approval

-If you choose cash refund, a QR code will be displayed.
-You can then go to any currency exchange shop within Hong Kong Airport, present the QR code for verification, and receive HKD cash.
-The QR code for cash refund is valid for 180 days.
 If you cannot collect the refund on the same day, you can return to any currency exchange shop within Hong Kong International Airport to collect it within the validity period.
 If you cannot return to Hong Kong Airport to collect the cash refund, you can use the reference number to log into the refund platform and change the receiving method.

 Hong Kong Airport Departure Tax Cash Refund